Outpatient Treatment Services

 Medication Management

-Many women/birthing people who suffer from perinatal mood and anxiety disorders require medication to treat their symptoms.
+Many women/birthing people who suffer from postpartum depression and other perinatal mood and anxiety disorders require medication to treat their symptoms.
 We specialize in advising pregnant and new mothers on the risks and benefits of taking medication while trying to conceive, during pregnancy, and while breastfeeding.
 If medication is a part of your patient’s treatment plan, our reproductive psychiatrists will offer follow-up and management of their prescriptions.

 Refer your patient for medication management